frapierri/VaccinItaly/README.md

 iononsonounacavia
 iononmivaccino
 iononmivaccinero

+We use Crowdtangle to collect posts matching these keywords on Facebook and Instagram.

 # Data availability
 A complete list of tweets IDs will be soon available in this repository and updated regularly.
 IDs can be "re-hydrated" in order to get original tweets objects to comply with Twitter’s Terms of Service.
 Data is released for non-commercial research use.